 This lovely piece is a tribute to my client’s daughter and her birthplace Trinidad and Tobago.
 Two sea turtles (hawksbill and baby leatherback), hummingbirds (white-necked Jacobin and a male black-throated Mango) and flowers (Bird of Paradise, orchids and hibiscus.)

 Progression shots of this branch transformation.
 The first one on the top left is what my client came in with from another tattooist.

 Nasturtium tattoo on the famous Emily McDowell! https://emilymcdowell.com

 Duplication of a Sara Steele watercolor painting.
 To see more of her work visit http://www.sarasteele.com.

 Quince branch on upper arm/shoulder.

 Watercolor hummingbird painting duplication on this mother and daughter.
-They are the granddaughter and daughter-in-law of my 96 year old pal Natalie that passed away earlier this year.
+They are the granddaughter and daughter-in-law of my 96 year old pal, Natalie, that passed away in 2016.

 Saturniidae Moth Caterpillar on ankle.

 Owl on upper arm!